mariovalney/woo-checkout-braspag/README.md

 ### Which URL I should inform to receive Braspag POST Notifications? ###

 Check the previous FAQ.

+### How about e-wallet? ###

+E-wallet is still on ALFA and not fully implemented.
+The payment method will not show up on checkout page (or order administration).

+We DO NOT RECOMMEND, but you can implement it by yourself:

+Step 1 - Create your frontend implementation as documented by e-wallet.

+Step 2 - Filter the `wc_checkout_braspag_frontend_payment_methods` return to allow e-wallet on front-end.

+Step 3 - Create and fill hidden inputs on `braspag/payment-methods/wl-form.php` for the data received by e-wallet:

+- braspag_payment_wl_type: the e-wallet type (Braspag docs: Wallet.Type).
+- braspag_payment_wl_token: the received token/code from e-wallet (we will fill the required Braspag field for each wallet type - there is no standard field name).
+- braspag_payment_wl_installments: payment installments (from Braspag docs, but we are not sure it can be not 1).

+Step 4 - Make sure everything is configured on WooCommerce admin (WalletKeys) and on Braspag (environment and production credentials).

+If you want to contribute a PR will be appreciated.

 ### My bank slip number changed ###